defuse/bqp/blog-source/content/seven.md

 Above this symbol is a number, “107”, written in the very same typeface as the numbers on the main doors.
-You open an adjacent cabinet, the one to the right labeled ♆, which is much less worn---only the eighth cabinet seems to be worn---to find more parchment.
+You open an adjacent cabinet, the one to the right labeled ♆, which is much less worn—only the eighth cabinet seems to be worn—to find more parchment.
 This time, the parchment reads,

 ![Strange Symbol]({filename}/images/seven/Seven-TMbeta.png)